Arby's asked us to take over the Super Bowl without spending money on an ad.

-The livestream will start as soon as the sandwich enters the stadium.
-This will allow fans at the stadium and at home to watch in real time as the sandwiches react to the game (with foam fingers, confetti, etc)
+The livestream starts as soon as the sandwiches enter the stadium.
+This allows fans at the stadium and at home to watch in real time as the sandwiches react to the game (with foam fingers, confetti, etc)

 Arby's will also be responding to fans on Twitter as the livestream goes on.

 Super Bowl officials are bound to get a whiff of this (with or without our help) and suddenly, sandwiches are getting kicked out left and right.

 Arby's will have taken the media (and fans) by storm, creating more buzz than anyone could imagine.

 A bronze statue of the sandwiches, not unlike the Heisman trophy, will be made and put on display throughout Arby's locations across the country.